TheNoeTrevino/no-go.nvim/README.md

 # no-go.nvim

+Verbose error handling in Go?
+That's a no-go from me!

-A Neovim plugin that intelligently collapses Go error handling blocks into a single line, making your code more readable while keeping the error handling visible.
+A Neovim plugin that intelligently collapses Go error handling blocks into a single line, making your code more readable while keeping the semantics of error handling visible.

+## Motivation

+Go's error handing is explicit and unmagical (awesome!), but it comes with being verbose, and has a tendency to create bloat in your code (sad!).

+After doing research and finding from [this issue](https://github.com/golang/vscode-go/issues/2311) that GoLand has implemented their own solution, I knew I wanted to create something similar in Neovim.

 ## Features